-3. Add the onion to the pan with 2 tbsp water.
+3. Add the onion to the pan with 2 tbsp cold water.
 Season with a pinch of salt and pepper.
 Cook, stirring a few times, for 5 mins till the onion is soft and has picked up a little colour.

 4. Stir in the garlic with 1 tsp cumin seeds.
 Cook and stir for 1 min, then add the quinoa.
 Cook and stir for another 1 min.

-5. Pour in the vegetable stock.
+5. Pour in the stock.
 Pop a lid on the pan, turn up the heat and bring to the boil.
 Once it's boiling, turn the heat down and simmer for 12-15 mins, stirring occasionally, till all the water has been absorbed.

 6. While the pilaf simmers, snap the woody ends off the asparagus spears (the spears will bend and snap at the right spot).
 Halve the spears.
 Roughly chop the cashews.
 Finely chop the mint leaves.
 Finely grate the zest from the lemon.